 By Grace Lim, SMU School of Accountancy

-My decision to pursue Accountancy at SMU after graduating from SOTA (a 6-year IB Diploma Programme) has always led to confused faces who will ask me: “Why accountancy?”.
+My decision to pursue a Bachelor of Accountancy at SMU after graduating from SOTA (a 6-year IB Diploma Programme) has always led to confused faces who will ask me: “Why accountancy?”.

-Over the years, I had figured that people do not think that students learn mathematics in SOTA and so it often begs the question of what I am doing in SMU’s School of Accountancy (SOA)…but that is besides the point.
-While I have a template answer script for that commonly-asked question, I honestly had not quite convinced myself that SMU Accountancy was the right choice for me until recently.
+Over the years, I had figured that people do not think that students learn mathematics in SOTA and so it often begs the question of what I am doing in SMU’s School of Accountancy (SOA)…but that is beside the point.
+While I have a template answer script for that commonly-asked question, I honestly had not quite convinced myself that SMU Accountancy was the right choice for me until after I entered SMU.
 In fact, my arguably introverted personality had initially led some to wonder if SMU was a good fit for me because of its highly interactive environment compared to the other local universities.
-My journey in SMU has not been without struggles.
-However, as I will share with you, my experience in SMU SOA has, thus far, been a valuable and meaningful one, given the numerous opportunities that the University offers.
+My journey in SMU had not been without struggles.
+However, as I will share with you, my experience in SMU SOA has been a valuable and meaningful one, given the numerous opportunities that the University offers.
 It has shaped me to become more confident, driven and independent.